 After his tracheotomy in 1985, however, Hawking had to find a new way of communicating.
 Walter Woltosz developed Hawking’s first software program that allowed him to spell by clicking a button with his hand.
 The software, called Equalizer, would be developed with Woltosz’s company Words Plus, and different versions arose, including EZ Keys which Hawking currently uses.
 With this software, Hawking was capable of writing at just four words a minute, but it became his portal to the outside world, and it is through this technology that he has written books, essays, and countless lectures.

 David Mason, of Cambridge Adaptive Communication assembled the first computer that could run Equalizer on Hawking’s wheelchair and convert the text to audible speech.
-At the time, Mason’s device was some of the most advanced text to speech hardware every made.
-Still, the voice that came from Mason’s hardware was a little robotic, and sounded vaguely American.
+At the time, Mason’s device was some of the most advanced text to speech hardware ever made.
+Still, the voice that came from Mason’s hardware was a little robotic and sounded vaguely American.
 But it worked well.
 After years of use, that voice has become inexorably tied to Hawking.
 For most of us, that voice is a hallmark of Hawking and his work.

 Hawking’s simplified typing method and synthetic voice are a central part of his life.
-As such, he has been loathe to introduce changes to his setup.
+As such, he has been loath to introduce changes to his setup.
 This means that while Hawking may be at the cutting edge of physics, his speaking technology really isn’t.
 We’ve already seen spelling systems that don’t require any muscle movement at all, but instead rely entirely on EEG readings.
 There are even systems which can directly embed electrodes in the brain and allow you to choose words to type/speak.
-If Hawking eventually loses facial control, he may have to switch to such a system, or an eye tracking cursor as Blackburn briefly mentioned in the video.
+If Hawking eventually loses facial control, he may have to switch to such a system, or an eye tracking cursor as Blackburn briefly mentions in the Master of the Universe video.

 I think Hawking’s use of text to speech systems presents a very interesting example of attitudes towards technology.
 For the personal devices we rely on day to day, we want reliability.
 That’s probably an even bigger desire when you depend on a machine as your sole avenue of communication.
 So it’s no surprise that in personal use of technology, Hawking seems somewhat conservative.
 Even when he was breaking new ground (with his first text to speech device) it was to solve a problem, not illustrate a point.
 Yet when discussing the future, Hawking is far from conservative – painting remarkable pictures of time travel, alien civilizations, and technology.
-Here’s a brief clip of his latest series, Into the Universe, which is currently airing on the Discovery Channel:
+Here’s his latest series, Into the Universe, which is currently airing on the Discovery Channel:

 Today, however, typing systems that track eye or muscle movements are really the go-to technology for those who are unable to talk or write.
 In the near future, such systems may seem horribly primitive, but Stephen Hawking demonstrates the amazing gift that they represent.
 If he had developed the worsening symptoms of motor neuron disease even just a decade earlier, the world would have lost out on many years of Hawking’s scientific work and he would have suffered the tragedy of being unable to speak to the world.
-As our abilities to communicate with neurologically damaged people continues to improve we may find more brilliant minds waiting behind physically stricken bodies.
-For now, Hawking’s visions of our universe continue to amaze me and I can’t wait to hear what his unmistakable voice describes next.
+As our abilities to communicate with neurologically damaged people continue to improve we may find more brilliant minds waiting behind physically stricken bodies.
+For now, Hawking’s visions of our universe continue to amaze me, and I can’t wait to hear what his unmistakable voice describes next.